sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 GitHub only returns the first 10 pages of search results.
 You cannot currently go past the 10th page or retrieve all search results.

-All search results can be retrieved with Sourcegraph.
-By default, 500 search results are returned, but this number can be increased by increasing the ‘count’ value.
-A maximum of 1500 matches can be displayed, but all matches can be fetched using the [src CLI](https://docs.sourcegraph.com/cli/quickstart), the [Stream API](https://docs.sourcegraph.com/api/stream_api), or [GraphQL API](https://docs.sourcegraph.com/api/graphql).
+Sourcegraph can retrieve all search results.
+By default, Sourcegraph returns 500 search results, but this number can be increased by increasing the ‘count’ value.
+Sourcegraph can display a maximum of 1500 matches, but all matches can be fetched using the [src CLI](https://docs.sourcegraph.com/cli/quickstart), the [Stream API](https://docs.sourcegraph.com/api/stream_api), or [GraphQL API](https://docs.sourcegraph.com/api/graphql).
 You can also export the results via CSV.

 GitHub code search returns a list of repositories and files.
 Sourcegraph results can include repositories, files, diffs, commits, and symbols; however, you must use the ‘type’ filter to return anything outside of repositories and files.